drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 		/let key=outputIsList {{pipe}}|

 		/setvar key=logicBasedInstruction {{noop}}|
-		/setvar key=x 8|

 		/ife (futanari == 'Yes') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Only describe the vulva — do not mention or reference the cock, even by proximity."|
+			/addvar key=logicBasedInstruction "- Only describe the vulva — do not mention or reference the cock, even by proximity."|

 		:}|
 		/ife (privatesFemale == 'Mammal') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The vulva may include outer and inner lips, a visible slit, or light pubic hair or fur.
+			/addvar key=logicBasedInstruction "- The vulva may include outer and inner lips, a visible slit, or light pubic hair or fur.
 Use anatomical terms like “folds,” “cleft,” or “labia” as appropriate."|

 		:}|
 		/elseif (privatesFemale == 'Reptile') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The slit may appear smooth, scaled, or slightly ridged.
+			/addvar key=logicBasedInstruction "- The slit may appear smooth, scaled, or slightly ridged.
 Do not describe fur, hair, or soft fleshy folds.
 Placement may be flush with surrounding scale plates."|

 		:}|
 		/elseif (privatesFemale == 'Bird') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The vulva may be recessed or hidden beneath feathers.
+			/addvar key=logicBasedInstruction "- The vulva may be recessed or hidden beneath feathers.
 If the species uses a cloacal structure, describe it as smooth and integrated near the tail base.
 Avoid mammalian terminology."|

 		:}|
 		/elseif (privatesFemale == 'Fish') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Use phrases like “smooth slit,” “recessed fold,” or “ventral placement.”
+			/addvar key=logicBasedInstruction "- Use phrases like “smooth slit,” “recessed fold,” or “ventral placement.”
 Avoid fur or lip-based descriptions.
 The texture should reflect aquatic biology."|

 		:}|
 		/elseif (privatesFemale == 'Amphibian') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The vulva may be soft, moist-looking, and smooth-skinned.
+			/addvar key=logicBasedInstruction "- The vulva may be soft, moist-looking, and smooth-skinned.
 Avoid terms like fur, hair, or lips.
 Structure should appear simple and subtle."|

 		:}|
 		/elseif (privatesFemale == 'Invertebrate') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Structure may appear segmented, chitinous, or soft-bodied.
+			/addvar key=logicBasedInstruction "- Structure may appear segmented, chitinous, or soft-bodied.
 Use terms like “opening,” “ventral slit,” or “intersegmental ridge.”
 Avoid all mammalian descriptors."|

 		:}|
 		/elseif (privatesFemale == 'Cephalopod') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The vulva may appear smooth, ringed, or recessed between soft folds or tentacle bases.
+			/addvar key=logicBasedInstruction "- The vulva may appear smooth, ringed, or recessed between soft folds or tentacle bases.
 Avoid describing labia or lips unless the species is hybridized."|

 		:}|
 		/elseif (privatesFemale == 'Synthetic') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the vulva is synthetic or sculpted, describe it as smooth, artificial, or bio-mimetic.
+			/addvar key=logicBasedInstruction "- If the vulva is synthetic or sculpted, describe it as smooth, artificial, or bio-mimetic.
 Do not reference organic function, fluids, or reproductive cues."|

 		:}|
 		/elseif (privatesFemale == 'Fantasy') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Vulva structure may include subtle magical, exotic, or hybrid traits — but keep all language anatomical and grounded.
+			/addvar key=logicBasedInstruction "- Vulva structure may include subtle magical, exotic, or hybrid traits — but keep all language anatomical and grounded.
 Avoid metaphor, emotion, or subjective tone."|

 		:}|
 		/elseif (privatesFemale == 'Alien') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Vulva may appear asymmetrical, oddly colored, or biologically unique.
+			/addvar key=logicBasedInstruction "- Vulva may appear asymmetrical, oddly colored, or biologically unique.
 Keep tone anatomical — do not invent behavior or function unless implied by the context."|

 		:}|
 		/elseif ( (privatesFemale == 'Feline') or (privatesFemale == 'Canine') or (privatesFemale == 'Ursine') or (privatesFemale == 'Leporidae') ) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may describe soft fur or pubic hair around the vulva if the character’s surface features indicate fur.
+			/addvar key=logicBasedInstruction "- You may describe soft fur or pubic hair around the vulva if the character’s surface features indicate fur.
 Do not use fur-related descriptors if none are present."|

 		:}|
 		/elseif ( (privatesFemale == 'Draconic') or (privatesFemale == 'Lacertilian') or (privatesFemale == 'Serpentine') or (privatesFemale == 'Crocodilian') ) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The vulva may be partially hidden by or integrated into scale patterns.
+			/addvar key=logicBasedInstruction "- The vulva may be partially hidden by or integrated into scale patterns.
 Avoid soft or fleshy mammalian terms unless hybridized."|

 		:}|
 		/elseif ( (privatesFemale == 'Passerine') or (privatesFemale == 'Raptor') or (privatesFemale == 'Ratite') or (privatesFemale == 'Aviary') ) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Vulva may be positioned beneath feathers or integrated into a cloacal structure.
+			/addvar key=logicBasedInstruction "- Vulva may be positioned beneath feathers or integrated into a cloacal structure.
 Keep surface detail minimal and avoid fur, lips, or fleshy folds."|

 		:}|

-		/flushvar x|

 		/ife ((inputIsList== 'Yes') or (outputIsList == 'Yes')) {: